 Black Friday is a sport and Christmas Eve is always the biggest day in terms of dollars, and that's just panic-driven.
 So Cyber Monday or Cyber-whatever will move up, but it's not going to rival these other things.
 But it's a great invention, and the marketing people who invented it should be proud of themselves, cause we're talking about it.

 My spouse and I shopped yesterday, crossing a number of gifts off our list.
-I also made a decision to get my office people Goat235X235something small for a personal gift, but then do something charitable as well.
+I also made a decision to get my office people something small for a personal gift, but then do something charitable as well.

 I bought a goat.